Oracy Intent, Implementation and Impact

 Implementation for All

 At Prince Rock, we aim to ensure the children at our school are exposed to high-quality, language rich talk through explicit teaching and dialogue with adults and peers.
-In order to support these, we use a range of interactions to engage, scaffold and extend:
+In order to support this, we use a range of interactions to engage, scaffold and extend:

-- Thinking out loud and modelling new language (in multiple contexts) for children
+- Thinking out loud and modelling new language (in multiple contexts) for children.

-- Paying close attention to what the children say and answering
+- Paying close attention to what the children say and answering.

-- Rephrasing and extending what the children say to clarify points
+- Rephrasing and extending what the children say to clarify points.

-- Providing models of accurate grammar (in particular past tenses and plurals)
+- Providing models of accurate grammar (in particular past tenses and plurals).

-- Validating the children’s attempts at using new vocabulary and grammar by rephrasing what children say if necessary
+- Validating the children’s attempts at using new vocabulary and grammar by rephrasing what children say if necessary.

-- Asking a range of closed and open questions
+- Asking a range of closed and open questions.

-- Explaining why things happen using accurate language linked to the subject area
+- Explaining why things happen using accurate language linked to the subject area.

-- Deliberately connecting current and past events which are familiar to them
+- Deliberately connecting current and past events which are familiar to them.

-- Extending children’s vocabulary and explaining new words
+- Extending children’s vocabulary and explaining new words.

-- Building on their newly acquired words and making connections through word associations, synonyms and antonyms
+- Building on their newly acquired words and making connections through word associations, synonyms and antonyms.

-- Connecting one idea or action to another to build links
+- Connecting one idea or action to another to build links.

-- Helping children to articulate ideas in well-formed sentences through opportunities to practise with peers and adults
+- Helping children to articulate ideas in well-formed sentences through opportunities to practise with peers and adults.

 When children are introduced to new vocabulary, they are provided with opportunities to gather these words through whole class word banks and complete ‘word fields’ to further extend.
 Working word walls and banks allow for key language to be revisited, discussed and built upon in subsequent lessons.